Paramore (album): Promotion and release

 The Self-Titled Tour took place from October 15 to November 27, 2013.
 The Self-Titled Tour took the band through 27 cities across North America, including their first headline show at Madison Square Garden.
 On August 22, 2013, the band announced their own cruise, called the "PARAHOY!
 Cruise", sailing from Miami to the Bahamas and back on board the Norwegian Pearl, which took place from March 7 to March 11, 2014.
 On January 9, 2014, the band, along with Fall Out Boy, announced a co-headlining North American tour dubbed, "Monumentour", which took place from June 19 to August 31, 2014.
 On January 22, 2015, Paramore announced "Writing The Future", a round of small shows across the United States, closing out the Paramore touring cycle.
 It lasted from April 27 to May 25, 2015.

 A deluxe edition of the album was released on November 24, 2014.
 The deluxe edition includes a new version of "Hate To See Your Heart Break" featuring Joy Williams, Paramore's first collaboration.

+In November 2022, the band changed the album cover on streaming services to an image of Hayley Williams shot from behind.
+The denim jacket, worn by Williams, reads "Grow Up", the name of a song on the album.
+The change is speculated to be due to legal disputes between the band and former bassist Jeremy Davis.
+The 10th anniversary vinyl reissue, released in January 2024, uses this cover.